 For more information on the TorqueSim Cirrus, click HERE.

 X-Plane 11 (These options are no longer actively supported)

 Option 1 – vFlyteAir SR20, Version 2.6

-One of the major issues with both aircraft available for X-Plane, is the lack of POP-OUT support for the PFD/MFD screens within the aircraft.
+One of the major issues with both aircraft available for X-Plane is the lack of POP-OUT support for the PFD/MFD screens within the aircraft.
 To address this issue, RealSimGear has identified an open source plugin, XTextureExtractor, https://forums.x-plane.org/index.php?/files/file/42612-xtextureextractor/ that provides a means to capture specific texture renderings and display them on an external screen (namely the RealSimGear G1000 screens).
-This plugin is not supported by RealSimGear, and it should be pointed out that it only has been tested on nVidia 1080 hardware; it is not guaranteed to work on all systems.
-This plugin can be used on the vFlyteAir SR20 and will capture the PFD and MFD G1000 images in the aircraft, allow for POP-OUT, and therefore dragging down to the RealSimGear G1000 screens.
+This plugin is not supported by RealSimGear, and it should be pointed out that it only has been tested on Nvidia 1080 hardware; it is not guaranteed to work on all systems.
+This plugin can be used on the vFlyteAir SR20 and will capture the PFD and MFD G1000 images in the aircraft, allowing for POP-OUT, and therefore drag down to the RealSimGear G1000 screens.

 This method, combined with utilizing a custom CommandMapping.ini developed to interface with the custom vFlyteAir SR20 G1000 avionics suite, provides a highly realistic package for use with the RealSimGear Cirrus Perspective package ….
 With one caveat:

 When using the XTextureExtractor, the map is not correctly displayed on the MFD when in NAVIGATION MAP mode (it does display when in FPL mode).
 This has been identified as an issue with the way vFlyteAir chose to display the map in relation to the rest of MFD (different regions in the texture and XTextureExtrator can only render a single region for MFD).